Kylie Jenner Spotted Wearing Huge Diamond Ring After Romantic Vacation With Travis Scott

 Meanwhile, the pair’s friends believe that they could possibly be hiding their engagement news.

 “As far as everyone knows, Kylie and Travis aren’t engaged, but that doesn’t mean they couldn’t have gotten secretly engaged!
 He calls her wifey and she likes to call him daddy.
-They are majorly in love and committed to each other,” the sourced revealed about the couple’s relationship,” a source previously told HL.
+They are majorly in love and committed to each other,” a source previously told Hollywood Life.

-Meanwhile, Travis Scott told Rolling Stone in an interview last year that he does plan on marrying Kylie, and that he needs her with him to function.
-He also claimed that they would get engaged as soon as he could figure out an over the top way to propose.
+Meanwhile, Scott told Rolling Stone in an interview last year that he does plan on marrying Kylie, and that he needs her with him to function.
+He also claimed that they would get engaged as soon as he could figure out an over-the-top way to propose.

-Fans can see more of Kylie Jenner by following her on Instagram.